-- A cover letter with a list of nominees signed by the agency head - A Presidential Rank Awards Program Authorization For Release of Information - A Presidential Rank Awards Program Self-Certification Code of Conduct - A 7600A/B Billing form with supporting billing documentation - Eight (8) identical folders for each Distinguished nomination (if eligible for Meritorious Rank 1) and five (5) identical folders for each Meritorious nomination and should only contain: - A PRA nomination template - A one-page Biographical and Career Summary - A justification statement that is three pages in length or less addressing the award criteria
+- A cover letter with a list of nominees signed by the agency head.
+Indicate if a Distinguished nominee is eligible for Meritorious Rank 1 - A Presidential Rank Awards Program Authorization For Release of Information - A Presidential Rank Awards Program Self-Certification Code of Conduct - An electronic folder for each Distinguished and Meritorious nomination.
+Each folder should only contain: - A PRA nomination template - A one-page Biographical and Career Summary - A justification statement that is three pages in length or less addressing the award criteria